Packaging your software

 It all starts with a Dockerfile.

 Docker builds images by reading the instructions from a Dockerfile.
-This is a text file containing instructions that adhere to a specific format needed to assemble your application into a container image and for which you can find its specification reference in the Dockerfile reference.
+A Dockerfile is a text file containing instructions for building your source code.
+The Dockerfile instruction syntax is defined by the specification reference in the Dockerfile reference.

 Here are the most common types of instructions:

 Dockerfiles are crucial inputs for image builds and can facilitate automated, multi-layer image builds based on your unique configurations.
-Dockerfiles can start simple and grow with your needs and support images that require complex instructions.
-For all the possible instructions, see the Dockerfile reference.
+Dockerfiles can start simple and grow with your needs to support more complex scenarios.

 The default filename to use for a Dockerfile is